Home Remedies For Lupus: 10 Ways To Manage It Naturally

 Why This Works

-Flaxseed is a rich source of alpha-linolenic acid (alpha-LA) that possess anti-atherogenici XA genetic mutation that helps the body protect itself from the formation of plaques in the arteries. properties.
+Flaxseed is an integral part of the Lupus diet as it is a rich source of alpha-linolenic acid (alpha-LA) that possesses anti-atherogenici A genetic mutation that helps the body protect itself from the formation of plaques in the arteries. properties.
 It also contains lignans, which prevent the activation of platelet-activating factor receptors, thus preventing inflammation.
 These properties of flaxseed can help improve renal function associated with lupus nephritis (10).

 7. Green Tea